Keerush/OpenExoPlanetCatalogueMerger/README.md

 - Personas and User stories

 Deliverable 3:
-- You can find our website under APP/public
+You can find our website under APP/public
-- If you want to view our demo app, cd into the APP folder and run: **node server.js**
+1. If you want to view our demo app, cd into the APP folder and make sure to install dependencies by running: **npm install**
+2. Next run: **node server.js**
+3. View your [localhost](http://localhost:8080/) in a browser and click on our demo app